 A Fellow Creative

 Trance Blackman is a multi-faceted singer, songwriter, composer, and producer.
-He loves photography, and works in film/TV and media production as an actor, editor, writer, and producer — but has worn other hats such as camera, sound design, scoring, art department, and set construction.
+He loves photography, and works in film/TV and media production as an actor, editor, writer, and producer — and has worn other hats such as camera, sound design, scoring, art department, and set construction.
 He also enjoys occasional jaunts into theater, and performs as a voiceover artist.

 ~ ~ ~